Skip to main content

 This partnership will drive the Government’s digital healthcare strategy, said the HSE’s Damien McCallion.

-The Health Service Executive (HSE) and HealthTech Ireland have signed a memorandum of understanding (MoU) to examine existing and emerging tech solutions to improve patient outcomes and health service efficiency in Ireland.
+The Health Service Executive (HSE) and HealthTech Ireland have signed a memorandum of understanding (MoU) to examine existing and emerging tech solutions — many of which fall under the broader field of digital health — to improve patient outcomes and health service efficiency in Ireland.

 According to the MoU signed today (22 November), the State-run HSE and HealthTech Ireland – an independent trade association for manufacturers, developers and distributors of health-tech solutions – will engage regularly, leveraging their knowledge and emerging technologies such as artificial intelligence (AI) to improve health services in the country.